 For our non-employee stock-based awards, the measurement date on which the fair value of the stock-based award is calculated is equal to the earlier of: (i) the date at which a commitment for performance by the counterparty to earn the equity instrument is reached or (ii) the date at which the counterparty's performance is complete.
-We recognized stock-based compensation expense of \$311,000, \$94,000 and \$92,000 for the vested portion of the fair value of non-employee options and restricted stock awards in our statements of operations for the years ended December 31, 2015, 2014 and 2013, respectively.
+We recognized stock-based compensation expense of \$104,000, \$311,000 and \$94,000 for the vested portion of the fair value of non-employee stock options and restricted stock awards in our statements of operations for the years ended December 31, 2016, 2015 and 2014, respectively.